Banditcantcode/Banditbot/README.md

 python -c "from modules.tickets.bot import run; run()"
 ```

-Note: When the Ticket system starts, it will automatically:
+Note: When the bot  starts, it will automatically:
 1. Check if a ticket message exists in the configured channel
 2. If no message exists, it will create a new one with the dropdown menu
 3. No manual setup command is required
+4. You also need to make sure your qbox version is somewhat upto date with the users table
+5. I never tested this on a localhost as its hosted on a linux vps away from my live server just make a read only account for the db

 ## 🤝 Contributing